hmslima/sambahsacompletegrammar/sambahsa.md

 -   Sambahsa was made for people of all the world, one letter of SPT can encompass several similar sounds of IPA, thus there wont unnecessary effort to people of diverse backgrounds pronounce sambahsa words.
-    For example: {r} refers, preferably, the sounds /ʀ/ and /r/, but it also can refers to the sound /ɾ/, which occurs in the american english.
+    For example: {r} represents, preferably, the sounds /ʀ/ and /r/, but it also can represent the sound /ɾ/; {o} represents the sounds /o/ and /ɔ/..

 Before we go on, some observations:

 -   Probably many sounds here will be new for you.
 Don't worry, all the sounds not found in the english language will be explained with all details as possible.
--   This grammar is useful for all who knows english, but the phonetic descriptions were based on the english of the United States of America.
+-   Keep in mind that the phonetic descriptions were based on the english of the United States of America, more precisely the General American.
 -   The United States of America is a continental country and has some linguistic variation.
 So, if you find that the phonetic description of a word is unfamiliar, maybe I am referring to the way of speaking